trcream/jsonapi/README.md

-# jsonapi
+# Description

 Created a custom JSON API that overrides the standard JSON library

+# Installation

+Download the .tar file from Github and unpack using the tar -xvf jsonapi...tar.gz command